This post is part of the “Make New Friends” blog series. Be sure to check out the other posts after you read this one!

 It’s hard to make friends as an adult, especially when you feel you’ve already tried your best.
 Break out of your fears and insecurities with 8 simple skills.
-Plus grab a free Cheat Sheet with all 8 skills + 21 Conversations starters here:
+Plus grab a free copy of “The Ultimate List Of Places To Meet People: 79 Spots To Make New Friends” here:

 After I graduated from high school, I moved residences every year for 10 years.
 That included moves to 4 different states.
 Then, I met and married a man in the military.
 Since our wedding, we have moved 9 times in the past 10 years, living in the four corners of the continental US.

 The cool thing is that I have friends all over the country.